sudheerj/javascript-interview-questions/README.md

      ```

      The output of the above expression is "W".
      **Explanation:** The bracket notation with specific index on a string returns the character at a specific location.
-Hence, it returns character "W" of the string.
-Since this is not supported in IE7 and below versions, you may need to use .charAt() method to get the desired result.
+Hence, it returns the character "W" of the string.
+Since this is not supported in IE7 and below versions, you may need to use the .charAt() method to get the desired result.

      **[⬆ Back to Top](#table-of-contents)**